Robert Sulewski

-Robert Sulewski (born 7 February 1994) is a Polish professional footballer who plays as a defender for III liga club Cartusia Kartuzy.
+Robert Sulewski (born 7 February 1994) is a Polish professional footballer who plays as a defender for IV liga Pomerania club Jaguar Gdańsk.

 Career

 In February 2019, Sulewski was demoted to the reserve team of Arka Gdynia and was told to find a new club.
 He left the club in the summer 2019 and then joined Concordia Elbląg in October, before signing with Sokół Ostróda on 14 January 2020.